WhatsApp Chatbot for Insurance with Top 13 Use-Cases

 In insurance, leads are qualified based on an individual’s monthly salary, any loan undertaken to overpower the premium amount.
 Or even the premium contribution the person is willing to pay, etc.

-Using a WhatsApp Chatbot, you can automate this process and have the answers sent to your agents.
+Using a WhatsApp insurance chatbot, you can automate this process and have the answers sent to your agents.

 Better qualified leads mean that your sales reps have more actionable information.
 Ensuring that leads are closed quicker.